-The Minister for Trade and Tourism Senator the Hon Don Farrell has now released the Export Market Development Grants (EMDG) Operational Review report.
+The Minister for Trade and Tourism Senator the Hon Don Farrell released the Export Market Development Grants (EMDG) Operational Review report.

 The Review considered program design, client experience and communications to help improve delivery of the EMDG program.